Writing for Discovery:

 What’s the schedule for the Writing for Discovery course?

 How much time should I expect to spend on the course each week?

-Plan to spend at least 2–3 hours each week on your own time reviewing the recorded videos and working through any accompanying short activities.
-In addition, there's a weekly 1-hour live Q&A/coaching session each week (except for the implementation and peer review weeks which include an extra co-working/accountability session instead), plus optional co-working/accountability sessions beginning in week two for focused writing with friends (up to 90 minutes per session -- feel free to come and go as you please).
+Plan to spend a minimum of 2–3 hours each week on your own time reviewing the recorded videos and working through any accompanying short activities.
+In addition, there's a weekly 1-hour live Q&A/coaching/idea exchange session each week (except for the implementation and peer review weeks which include an extra co-working/accountability session instead), plus optional co-working/accountability sessions for focused writing with friends (up to 90 minutes per session -- feel free to come and go as you please).
 Plan to also spend at additional time each week applying what you've learned to your personal research/writing.

 Some people may want to dive deeper than others.
 That part is up to you.

 What if I am not able to attend a session live?

 Life happens!
 And it is not always possible to accommodate everyone's schedule.
 While it will probably be more fun to attend live each week, don’t worry if something comes up.
 All Q&A/coaching/idea exchange sessions will be recorded and questions can be submitted in advance if you aren't able to attend in person.
 Recordings will be made available in your personal course hub.

 What do I need to be prepared for the Writing for Discovery course?